Limelight Steel’s ironmaking technology uses laser light as a form of electrified industrial heat.

 Limelight laser furnace

-Laser light provides clean industrial heat to process iron ore into iron metal, with significant energy savings and zero CO2 emissions.
+Laser light provides electrified industrial heat to process iron ore into iron metal, with significant energy savings.

 Laser diodes are arrayed to illuminate large areas of material, enabling us to produce large throughputs of iron metal.